 Disinfecting sensitive surfaces such as fabrics or electronics like laptops and gadgets is possible with the use of a thermal fogger since it emits a dry fog.
 Make sure you hold the device about 2.5 feet distance away from any device to ensure no damage.

-22. Why work with Disinfect & Fog?
+22. Why should I shop from or hire Disinfect & Fog?